Folding vs. Rolling Clothes for Packing: Which is Better?

 If you have a traditional backpack (where you can only stuff from one end), create a flat bottom by stacking rolled clothing on the bottom, then layer with flat layers.
 Fill small pockets with rolled clothes or other small items.

-If you have a suitcase or a backpack like the Outbreaker, group rolled clothes on one side, flat on the other or stack rolled items on top of folded pieces.
+If you have a suitcase or a travel backpack, group rolled clothes on one side, flat on the other or stack rolled items on top of folded pieces.

 While rolling clothes can help you create a better organized bag, maximize space, and keep clothing wrinkle-free, it isn’t a magic method that will help you bring more clothing.
 Flat packing and rolling clothes are equally effective to that end.